 Conclusion

-Backed by and integrated with powerful cloud-native technologies, Azure Container Apps strives to make developers productive, while reducing the operational overhead and learning curve that typically accompanies adopting a cloud-native strategy.
+Backed by and integrated with powerful cloud-native technologies, Azure Container Apps strives to make developers productive while reducing the operational overhead and learning curve that typically accompanies adopting a cloud-native strategy.

-If you are interested in building resilient, portable and highly-scalable apps visit Azure Container Apps | Microsoft Azure today!
+If you want to build resilient, portable and highly scalable apps, visit Azure Container Apps | Microsoft Azure today!